Yasasr1/test/oidc-conformance-tests/README.md

    - set IS_LOCAL to true. default is false
 2. Save and exit
 3. Run the script using ```sudo bash test_runner.sh```

+If the identity server is not running on the default port, you need to change `IS_HOSTNAME` in `constants.py` to reflect the correct address.
+Default is set to `https://localhost:9443`

 By default this script will run following test plans
 * Basic certification test plan